Catherine M. Prelinger

 Catherine "Kitty" Magill Holden Prelinger (July 17, 1925 – August 31, 1991) was an American historian.
-She was Assistant Editor of the Benjamin Franklin Papers at Yale University, and president of the Berkshire Conference of Women Historians from 1975 to 1977.
+She was assistant editor of the Benjamin Franklin Papers at Yale University, and president of the Berkshire Conference of Women Historians from 1975 to 1977.

 Early life and education

-Catherine Magill was born in New York City, the daughter of Roswell Magill and Katherine Deborah Biggins Magill.
+Magill was born in New York City, the daughter of Roswell Magill and Katherine Deborah Biggins Magill.
 Her father was a tax lawyer and government official; her mother, also trained as a lawyer, was a University of Chicago alumna.
 Catherine Magill attended the Brearley School, earned her bachelor's degree at Vassar College in 1946, and was a member of Phi Beta Kappa.
 She completed doctoral studies in history at Yale University in 1954, with a dissertation titled "A Decade of Dissent in Germany: An Historical Study of the Society of Protestant Friends and the German Catholic Church, 1840-1848".
 Her dissertation advisor was Hajo Holborn.

 Career

-At Yale, Prelinger was Assistant Editor of the Benjamin Franklin Papers.
+At Yale, Prelinger was assistant editor of the Benjamin Franklin Papers.
 She was also a research associate and visiting lecturer at the Harvard Divinity School.
 She was president of the Berkshire Conference of Women Historians from 1975 to 1977, and co-chair of the Coordinating Council for Women in History from 1980 to 1982.
 She was on the faculty at Quinnipiac University from 1963 to 1970.